Why is the conveyancing process important?

-The conveyancing process is little understood and often complicated yet when it comes to purchasing a property, the conveyancing process is an essential part of the process.
+The conveyancing process is little understood and often complicated yet when it comes to purchasing a property, conveyancing is an essential part of the process.

 What is conveyancing?

 Who does the conveyancing?

 While it’s possible to do it yourself, usually, a solicitor or conveyancer conducts the conveyancing process.

 Hiring the right person/firm

-If you decide to hire someone to oversee the process then, start by asking friends for recommendations.
+If you decide to hire someone to oversee the conveyancing process then, start by asking friends for recommendations.

 Don’t automatically choose the firm recommended by the estate agent.
 They usually get a referral fee from the conveyancer firm and could cost more.